 But how were slaves sold?
 What is our understanding of slave sales as it relates to our genealogical research?

-(Sidenote: I won’t be discussing inheritance, though we should all know that most enslaved people were inherited upon their owner’s death, and were dispersed among the owner’s family.
+(Sidenote: I won’t be discussing inheritance, though we should all know that most enslaved people were inherited; upon their owner’s death, they were dispersed among the owner’s family.
 As chattel, slaves were also gifted and mortgaged.
 So the first place to look for the origins of enslaved people is in the immediate family of their current owners—their parents, their wife’s parents, siblings, even aunts and uncles.)